 - Organic Hearty Spanish Rice & Red Bean Soup

 - Organic Red Bean & Vegetable Soup

 - Organic Vegan Butternut Squash Soup

 Look for the “gluten free” label on individual cans.
-Amy’s Kitchen products are always marked if gluten free.
+Amy’s Kitchen says its products are marked if they’re gluten free.

 I also tested Amy’s frozen entrees for hidden gluten.
 See the results in my article, Guide to Gluten-Free Frozen Dinners (Nima Tested!).

 Are Imagine Foods Soups Gluten Free?

 I’m not as familiar with Imagine Foods soups, but according to the brand’s website, all of its soups – except for its Chunky Style Soups – are gluten free.

 Imagine Foods soups are packaged in cartons vs. cans and if the product is gluten free, the back of the packaging will be marked with an upside-down triangle that says “gluten free.”

 Another soup brand that packages its soups in a carton vs. a can is Pacific Foods.
 Several of its soups are labeled gluten free on the front of the packaging, but none are certified gluten free.